 The network computer science master’s students build in the program may be equally important in a rapidly changing industry.
 Skills become obsolete, but the value of who you know never changes.
 The Tufts online student experience promotes connection among students in the MSCS program.
 The university’s alumni network ensures students have ample access to mentorship and professional opportunities after graduation.
 Right now, there are Tufts Master of Science in Computer Science alumni working at Amazon Robotics, Facebook, Google, IBM, Microsoft, and many other high-profile companies in and out of tech.

 Ultimately, students who invest in Tufts’ part-time 33-credit hour online Master of Science in Computer Science program are ready for anything and everything.
-They have the hard and soft skills and knowledge to qualify for internships and jobs at top companies known for hiring tech talent, the professional and personal connections they'll need to get a foot in the door, and a deep understanding of what it takes to keep up in an evolving field.
-Learn more about Tufts University's admission requirements or apply now to join their ranks.
+They have the hard and soft skills and knowledge to qualify for internships and jobs at top companies known for hiring tech talent, the professional and personal connections they’ll need to get a foot in the door, and a deep understanding of what it takes to keep up in an evolving field.
+Learn more about Tufts University’s admission requirements.